Manga, Maka, Snoek

 New Zealand’s inshore trawl fisheries are complex, multi-species fisheries, harvesting a wide range of inshore finfish species.
-The composition of the catch can vary considerably in space and time based on variations in recruitment, changes in market demand and the like.
-Information on the retained portion of the catch is very strong, reported and verified through the QMS reporting arrangements.
-For some stocks, this is sufficient to assess the impact of the fishery on main other species with respect to status and detect any increase in risk.
+The composition of the catch can vary considerably in space and time based on variations in recruitment, changes in market demand, and the like.
+Information on the retained portion of the catch is very strong, reported, and verified through the QMS reporting arrangements.
+For some stocks, this is sufficient to assess the impact of the fishery on the main other species with respect to status and detect any increase in risk.
 However, the available quantitative information is not sufficient in all cases.

 Information on the discarded portion of the catch is limited.
 Observer coverage in inshore fisheries has historically been very low (or absent from some sectors), and the main information on overall catch composition comes from independent trawl surveys, which may not be an accurate reflection of commercial catch composition (for example different gear may be used).
 There is also limited reporting of discards in commercial catch returns.
-Given the absence of discard information for all sectors, it is not possible to assess impacts and the fishery is assessed as precautionary high risk.
+Given the absence of discard information for all sectors, it is not possible to assess impacts and the fishery is assessed as a precautionary high risk.
 The introduction of electronic monitoring in some sectors may help to better characterise discards.

 The risks of the inshore trawl fishery to endangered, threatened and protected (ETP) species have some regional differences in risk based on the distribution of ETP species.
 The main potential ETP species interactions in the inshore trawl fisheries are with seabirds and marine mammals.

 Risks to seabirds associated with New Zealand’s commercial fisheries have been assessed through a hierarchical series of risk assessments.
 In the most recent assessment, only one species of seabird, black petrel, had a median risk ratio higher than 1 (or upper 95% confidence limit higher than 2).
-For all other species, current rates of fishing related mortality were not expected to hinder the achievement of management targets (i.e. the risk ratio was <1).
-The specific contribution of inshore trawl fisheries to black petrel potential fatalities is not known, but total estimated captures in trawl fisheries represent a small fraction of the overall estimated captures for black petrel.
+For all other species, current rates of fishing-related mortality were not expected to hinder the achievement of management targets (i.e. the risk ratio was <1).
+The specific contribution of inshore trawl fisheries to black petrel potential fatalities is not known, but the total estimated captures in trawl fisheries represent a small fraction of the overall estimated captures for black petrel.
 Based on rates of observer coverage, it is estimated that between 400 – 600 seabirds are captured in New Zealand’s inshore trawl fisheries each year.
 There is also evidence from the most recent risk assessment that risk to black petrel has declined since the introduction of the current National Plan of Action - Seabirds in 2013.
-Accordingly, the direct effects of the inshore trawl fisheries appear highly unlikely to hinder recovery of ETP seabird species.
+Accordingly, the direct effects of the inshore trawl fisheries appear highly unlikely to hinder the recovery of ETP seabird species.

 Between 2002–03 and 2014–15, there were six observed captures of New Zealand fur seals, and no observed captures of New Zealand sea lions, in inshore trawl fisheries.
 Estimated captures of fur seals in the same period ranged from 40 to 114 annually.
 New Zealand fur seals are the most common seals in New Zealand and are listed as ‘least concern’, with an increasing population trend.
 There are no national or international limits on incidental captures of fur seals.
-Based on this it appears highly likely that current rates of capture are not hindering recovery of either species.
+Based on this it appears highly likely that current rates of capture are not hindering the recovery of either species.

-With regards to Hector's and Maui dolphin, given the very low median estimates of annual fatalities in the trawl sector, it is unlikely that the trawl fishery will hinder recovery of either species.
-However, given the preliminary estimates of risk for common dolphins, including the possibility that the risk ratio from commercial fishing may be up to twice their sustainability threshold, and the inshore trawl fishery is considered an important contributor to risk for this species.
+With regard to Hector's and Maui dolphin, given the very low median estimates of annual fatalities in the trawl sector, it is unlikely that the trawl fishery will hinder the recovery of either species.
+However, given the preliminary estimates of risk for common dolphins, including the possibility that the risk ratio from commercial fishing may be up to twice their sustainability threshold, inshore trawl fishery is considered an important contributor to risk for this species.
 The installation of on-board camera monitoring for some sectors of the fleet (phased in from 1 October 2018) will likely assist in better estimating the extent of interactions between marine mammals and inshore trawl vessels.

 The final results from the New Zealand Marine Mammal Risk Assessment are expected in 2017.